-Electromagnetic compatibility, or EMC, is a property of devices which produce and come into contact with electromagnetic fields.
-EMC testing indicates to engineers whether a device is compatible with its electromagnetic environment and determines whether the device will produce EMI, or electromagnetic interference.
-In a world without EMC testing, the risk of helicopters falling out of the sky, respirators going silent or your cell phone losing its signal would increase.
-All of these machines produce electromagnetic fields, and thus before entering the market need to fulfill requirements like IEC, CISPR and MIL-STDs (military standards) and achieve EMI compliance.
+EMI/EMC testing indicates to engineers whether a device is compatible with its electromagnetic environment and determines whether the device will produce electromagnetic interference, or EMI, in real-world situations.
+In a world without EMC testing, the risk of helicopters falling out of the sky, respirators going silent, or your cell phone losing its signal would increase.
+All of these machines rely on technology which can be disrupted by rogue electromagnetic energy, and thus undergo EMC testing to fulfill requirements for IEC, CISPR, and MIL-STDs (military standards) and achieve EMI compliance.

-Find the Standards.
-What standards apply to my product? is the first question you should ask yourself.
+- Find the Standards.
+“Which standards apply to my product?” is the first question you should ask yourself.
 Varying between product type and geography, standards can be difficult to define or pin down and missing an EMC standard can be disastrous for manufacturers.
-Contact an EMC test lab and determine what standards you need to meet before sending your product in or develop an EMC test plan yourself if you’re familiar with the requirements.
+Contact an EMC test lab and determine which standards you need to meet before sending your product in or develop an EMC test plan yourself if you’re familiar with the requirements.
 To do your own research, visit ATEC’s standards page, which will give you detailed outlines of each standard, and call +1 (800) 404-2832 for any questions.

 - Choose an EMC test lab.
 Be sure to choose an EMC lab that is A2LA 17025 accredited.
 EMC accreditation is essential to establishing the validity of your testing when placing products on the market.
 Because of this, though, EMC labs are busy.
 Book your appointment months in advance, and plan out your pre-compliance testing so you can avoid expensive rescheduling.

 To assess the EMC of a device or system, technicians perform four basic types of tests: radiated immunity, radiated emissions, conducted immunity, and conducted emissions.